-This was one of our early jobs – sadly I can’t find many photos for this honey bee cutout from a flat roof void, in fact we don’t seem to have that many photos showing examples of honey bees in a flat roof, which is strange as we have done a fair few honey bee relocation’s like this.
+This was another one of our early jobs – sadly I can’t find many photos for this honey bee cutout from a flat roof void.

-We prefer by far to carry out honey bee removal work in early spring – it benefits everybody.
+We really like carrying out honey bee removal work in early spring – it benefits everybody.
 The wax has all been capped off and is generally stiffer than during the summer, so a lot less messy.
 The bees have shown themselves to be a robust colony having come thru the winter.
 There is a lot less honey to be dealing with as the bees will have been using it over winter.
-The bees are not so fast to have a go preferring to cluster together.
+The bees are not so fast to have a go and like to cluster together.
 The only downside to it is the weather, its not clever being up on a wet slippery roof on a windy day, and bee suits don’t offer much protection when the rain makes them cling to your skin and the wind is blowing the mesh hood right up against your face.
-But this was a nice clear dry day giving us the perfect opportunity to get to the bees quickly.

 For further information on bee removal and relocation please use the contact form in the side bar or

 call 01297 441272 to speak to someone local who knows all about it.

 If you are looking for more information on removing bees from roofs then please look at our article Honey bees in roof, if you have a problem with bees in your chimney then try starting with our article Removing bees in a chimney, if you have bees in a wall our page Honey bees in walls maybe of use.